 This makes it vital to collect evidence from the crime scene (including photographs and police reports) and medical evidence of your injuries.

 After your accident, you may be approached by the other party’s insurance company.
-They will ask you about the incident in an attempt to glean information they could use against you.
+They will ask you about the incident to glean any information they could use against you.
 If the other driver was aggressive, they might try to get you to admit that you were initially confrontational or acting aggressively in response and that this led to the accident.
 It’s vital to watch what you say to an insurance adjuster, as it could affect the outcome of your claim.